Prodigious fiddler Mark O'Connor celebrates 50 years of music with memoir

 "I was predisposed back home to be fearful of most things.
 It turned out that music allowed me to not be frightened.
 It was a revelation that my life could change in this way," he writes in the memoir.

-"I wanted to write this book about creating an escape for troubled children through the arts, through music," he said in the interview, "because it's a way to get out of your fraught household or hard, difficult times at school or with friends and music, which transported me to a better place as a little kid."
+"I wanted to write this book about creating an escape for troubled children through the arts, through music," he said in the interview, "because it's a way to get out of your fraught household or hard, difficult times at school."

 When O'Connor first began collecting prizes, he faced taunts from his classmates for playing the fiddle that sometimes turned violent.
 In one incident, a group of five or six older kids beat him up and left him in a cast on his right leg for two months.
 A few years later, some of those kids had snuck into the building and sat in the back of the music room as he played.